A Universal Birkhoff Theory for Fast Trajectory Optimization: Introduction

 A Birkhoff interpolant\cite{lorentz,schoenberg} allows a heterogenous mix of derivatives of various orders as part of its constituent elements.
-In \cite{wang}, Wang et al showed that a careful selection of this mixture can be used to generate a family of fast and accurate methods for solving a variety of BVPs.
-Motivated by their ground breaking work, we adapted the ideas of Wang et al\cite{wang} for solving trajectory optimization problems\cite{fastmesh,furtherResults}.
+A careful selection of this mixture can be used to generate a family of fast and accurate methods for solving a variety of BVPs\cite{wang}.
+Motivated by these ideas, we adapted the results of \cite{wang} for solving trajectory optimization problems\cite{fastmesh,furtherResults}.
 Although trajectory optimization problems may be viewed as generators of BVPs, an adaption of \cite{wang} to solve optimal control problems proved to be not entirely straightforward\cite{fastmesh,furtherResults}.
 This is because \cite{wang} requires a production of different Birkhoff interpolants for different BVPs based on their order and the type of boundary conditions such as Dirichlet, Neumann or Robin.
 In seeking a more universal approach, we advanced in \cite{newBirk-2023} a new family of Birkhoff interpolants that eliminate the need for such specialized treatments.
-These universal Birkhoff interpolants address BVPs of various orders and mixtures of boundary conditions without the need to redevelop the method for different problems.
-In this two-part paper, we further these ideas to develop a new approach for solving general-purpose trajectory optimization problems.
+These universal Birkhoff interpolants of \cite{newBirk-2023} address BVPs of various orders and mixtures of boundary conditions without the need to redevelop the method for different problems.
+In this two-part paper, we further the results of \cite{newBirk-2023} to develop a new approach for solving general-purpose trajectory optimization problems.
 Part II of this paper is \cite{newBirk-part-II}.